 Prerequisite or corequisite: HBSK 4072, grade of B or better.
-This course is the first of three practica that prepare students to assess, analyze, and remediate literacy difficulties using research and theory.
+This course prepares students to assess, analyze, and remediate literacy difficulties using research and theory.
 In class sessions, students learn to understand assessment and instruction across a broad spectrum of skill areas reflecting the most common areas of difficulty for struggling readers and writers.
 Students apply those skills in their work in the Dean-Hope Center for Educational and Psychological Services (CEPS) with an individual who has literacy difficulties.
-Each practicum counts for 50 clock hours weekly of field experience.
-Materials fee: \$100.
+The practicum counts for 50 clock hours of field experience.